andreyvit/ScrollingMadness/README.md

 These sequence of events can be altered by configuration of UIScrollView:

 * If `delaysContentTouches` is NO, then no timer is used — the events immediately go to the inner control (but then are canceled if you move your finger far enough)
-* If `cancelsTouches` is NO, then once the events are sent to a control, scrolling will never happen.
+* If `canCancelContentTouches` is NO, then once the events reach the inner view, scrolling will never happen.

 Note that it is UIScrollView that receives *all* `touchesBegin`, `touchesMoved`, `touchesEnded` and `touchesCanceled` events from CocoaTouch (because its `hitTest` tells it to do so).
 It then forwards them to the inner view if it wants to, as long as it wants to.